titania7777/ChannelAug/README.md

 ChannelAug: A New Approach of Augmentation Method To Improve Robustness and Uncertainty

 ## Introduction
-We propose a new data augmentation technique by separating the RGB channels of the image to improve the image classification ability in the uncertain environment of the image classification model.
-Many data augmentation techniques have been used to improve the image classification ability of models.
-For example, Flipping, Cropping etc. However, these data augmentation techniques are effective in improving image classification, but are not good in uncertain conditions.
-In order to solve this problem, we propose a ChannelAug that technique to improves robustness and uncertainty estimates ability of image classifier. and we compare other proposed image augmentation methods to show that ChannelAug can improves robustness and uncertainty measures on image classification.
+In this paper, we propose a new data augmentation technique by separating the RGB channels of the image to improve the image classiﬁcation ability in the uncertain environment of the image classiﬁcation model.
+Many data augmentation techniques have been used to improve the image classiﬁcation ability of models.
+For example, Flipping, Cropping etc. However, these data augmentation techniques are effective in improving image classiﬁcation, but are not good in uncertain conditions.
+In order to solve this problem, we propose a ChannelAug that technique to improves robustness and uncertainty estimates ability of image classiﬁer. and we compare other proposed image augmentation methods to show that ChannelAug can improves robustness and uncertainty measures on image classiﬁcation.

 ## Requirements